jet/equinox/DOCUMENTATION.md

   app.

-- The main conclusion to be drawn from the Favorites and TodoBackend `Service` implementations's use of `Decider` Methods is that, while there can be commonality in terms of the sorts of transactions one might encapsulate in this manner, there's also It Depends factors; for instance:
+- The main conclusion to be drawn from the Favorites and TodoBackend `Service` implementation's use of `Decider` Methods is that, while there can be commonality in terms of the sorts of transactions one might encapsulate in this manner, there's also It Depends factors; for instance:
     1. the design doesnt provide complete idempotency and/or follow the CQRS style